 The ASUS Zenbook UX303UB is a premium desktop-replacement laptop that not only outclasses competitors on most fronts, but is far more affordable with forward-looking features that will make power users and middling gamers happy.

-THE GOOD: Sleek, stylish design.
+PROS: Sleek, stylish design.
 Brilliant 4K display.
 Roomy 512GB SSD storage.
-Category-leading performance, thanks to Intel Core i7-6500u processor and Nvidia GeForce GTX 940M graphics card.
+Category-leading performance.